bos-sci/anatomy-docs/README.md

 ##### Adding a new field to an existing section
 Steps for adding a new field to an existing section.
-1. Add field to content model in Contentful, [https://bsc-ux-ui-creative.quip.com/EGl5AnVvgBua/Contentful-docs-site-authoring-guide](reference authoring guide).
+1. Add field to content model in Contentful, [reference authoring guide](https://bsc-ux-ui-creative.quip.com/EGl5AnVvgBua/Contentful-docs-site-authoring-guide).
 2. Update `get{Collection}.graphql`.
 3. Be sure to restart your local server to regen Contentful types and clear errors.